We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Check the packaging

-The packaging must specify that it contains CBD (or it might use the full word cannabidiol).
-If the ingredients list only includes hemp or hempseed oil, it probably doesn’t contain CBD at all.
+The packaging must specify that it contains CBD (or it might use the full word “cannabidiol”).
+If the ingredients list only includes hemp or hempseed oil, it probably doesn’t contain CBD.
 CBD is only found in the stalks, stems, leaves, and flowers of the hemp plant.
 It isn’t found in the seeds.

 CBD products must be tested by an independent and compliant lab.
-The lab results — also known as a certificate of analysis, or COA — are usually available on the company’s website.
+The lab results — also known as a certificate of analysis (COA) — are usually available on the company’s website.

 Some companies provide a QR code on the packaging that leads to a COA.
 The COA should ideally be recent and dated within the past year.

 COAs are important because they confirm the contents of the product.
 A COA should specify the amount of CBD in the product.
-COAs often test for other cannabinoids and terpenes as well as harmful toxins like molds and traces of pesticide.
+COAs often test for other cannabinoids, terpenes, and harmful toxins like molds and traces of pesticide.

 Consider the extra ingredients